-INTRODUCTION
+I. INTRODUCTION

 As a vehicle travels along the highway, the friction required to perform maneuvers is developed at the tire-pavement interface.
-The friction developed will depend on such things as the pavement texture, tire configuration, area of the contact zone, tread design, speed, and tire pressure.
+The friction developed will depend on such things as the pavement texture, tire configuration, area of the contact zone, tread design, speed and tire pressure.
 If this area is contaminated, the friction developed at the interface will be decreased.
 If the contaminant is water, the possibility of hydroplaning exists.

-Hydroplaning is caused by the build up of fluid pressures within the contact zone between the tire and the pavement.
-These forces can increase to the point where the hydrodynamic uplift equals the downward force exerted on the wheel.
-At this point the tire is hydroplaning or completely supported by the water layer.
-When in this condition, the tire has lost all contact with the pavement surface and thus has lost all the tractive force necessary to perform normal or emergency driving maneuvers.
+Hydroplaning is caused by the build up of fluid pressures within the tire-pavement contact zone, and hydroplaning is considered to exist when the hydrodynamic uplift equals the downward force exerted on the wheel.
+At this point the tire is completely supported by the water layer.
+When in this condition, the tire has lost all contact with the pavement surface and thus has lost the tractive force necessary to perform normal or emergency driving maneuvers.

 This study has chosen to use wheel spin-down as the indicator of tire hydroplaning.
 Spin-down is a term describing the loss of angular velocity of a wheel traveling over a flooded pavement as the speed of the vehicle remains constant or increases.
 Wheel spin-down is caused by the build up of hydrodynamic pressure in the forward portion of the tirepavement contact area.
-This force acts to oppose the normal rotating action of the tire and can build up to a point to cause the tire to stop rotating completely.
+This force acts to oppose the normal rotating action of the tire and can build up to a point to cause the tire to stop rotation completely.
 It has been assumed that once spin-down has been initiated some loss of tire-pavement contact has occurred.
 Once a portion of the contact is lost, the friction developed between the tire and the pavement is decreased and a potentially dangerous situation exists.

-The factors being considered in this study are water depth, pavement texture (primarily macrotexture), vehicle speed, wheel load, tire inflation pressure, tire configuration, and tire tread depth.
+The factors being considered in this study are water depth, pavement texture (primarily macrotexture), vehicle speed, wheel load, tire inflation pressure, tire configuration and tire tread depth.
 By adjusting each of the variables, the effect each has on the speed at which a certain amount of spin-down occurs can be observed.

-Up to this time most research in this area has been done by the aircraft industry, due to the high speeds involved with take-off and touchdown.
+Up to this time most research in this area has been done by the aircraft industry at the high speeds involved with take-off and touchdown.
 Because of this, the research has been done using aircraft tires which have very different characteristics from automobile tires.
-It is the objective of this study to observe what occurs at lower speeds, wheel loads, and tire inflation pressures.
+It is the objective of this study to observe what occurs at lower speeds, wheel load and tire inflation pressure.

+II.
 REVIEW OF THE LITERATURE